Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 They dived and pulled us both apart,

-I had an amazing buzz.
+I got an amazing buzz.

 ‘Shut yer mouth , yer poncy twat’